 COURSE GOALS AND

-This five-day intensive seminar involves eight hours a day of in- class work with goals of discussing components of grant process and preparing a basic grant application.
+This four-day intensive seminar involves eight hours a day of in- class work with goals of discussing components of grant process and preparing a basic grant application.
 Content includes:

 1. Sources of funding